datawire/ambassador-docs/docs/emissary/pre-release/topics/using/mappings.md

 $productName$ _must_ have one or more mappings defined to provide access to any services at all.
 The name of the mapping must be unique.

-## System-wide defaults for Mappings
+## System-wide defaults for AmbassadorMappings

 Certain aspects of mappings can be set system-wide using the `defaults` element of the `ambassador Module`: see [using defaults](../../using/defaults) for more information.
 The `AmbassadorMapping` element will look first in